jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 The core principles of Semantic Versioning are:

 > Given a version number MAJOR.MINOR.PATCH, increment the:
+>
 > 1. MAJOR version when you make incompatible API changes,
 > 2. MINOR version when you add functionality in a backwards compatible manner, and
 > 3. PATCH version when you make backwards compatible bug fixes.
 > Additional labels for pre-release and build metadata are available as
-> extensions to the MAJOR.MINOR.PATCH format.
+> extensions to the MAJOR.MINOR.PATCH format. [@semantic_versioning]

-// TODO INSERT REFERENCE TO https://semver.org/ HERE

 Beyond these principles, for initial development an unstable API is presented;
 'Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
-The public API SHOULD NOT be considered stable.'
-Therefore until `v1.0.0` is cut, the API for both the CPAB and CPAO is considered unstable.
+The public API SHOULD NOT be considered stable.' [@semantic_versioning] Therefore until `v1.0.0` is cut, the API for both the CPAB and CPAO is considered unstable.

-// TODO INSERT REFERENCE TO https://semver.org/ HERE

 ### Changelog